 Csaba has over two decades of investment experience in both the hedge fund and venture capital worlds.
 Prior to joining Luminous, Csaba founded Tiller Partners a Los Angeles-based venture capital firm that focuses on seed, early-stage venture and late-stage venture investments.
 Prior to that he was Partner and Co-CIO at the global macro hedge fund Commonwealth Opportunity Capital where he focused on asset allocation and risk management.
 Before that, he was co-founder of GATKO Partners, a global, top-down equity hedge fund with offices in London and Singapore.
 He holds an M.Sc. in Economics from the University of Budapest and attended the MBA Program at the New York University Stern School of Business.

 Patricia was previously a manager at Accenture Strategy leading on international digital transformation projects and more recently has worked with startup accelerators such as Wayra and PUBLIC.
-Patricia has a Bachelors degree in Psychology with a specialism in neuroscience, a MSc in Organisational Behaviour, and is currently pursuing an MBA at London Business School.
+Patricia has a Bachelors degree in Psychology with a specialism in neuroscience, a MSc in Organisational Behaviour.
+After 6 years in consulting, she decided to pursue her passion for innovation, new ventures and technology, which led to her joining an MBA at London Business School.
+During her time at LBS, she took the opportunity to engage more deeply with the startup ecosystem, with a focus on Healthtech and emerging markets.
 Outside of work Patricia's greatest passion is travel, and she is an experienced yogi and avid foodie.

 Heidi likes long slow walks and giving people hugs especially if they have brought her treats.
 When not in the office, she likes to steal balls and occasionally sit on smaller dogs.